All Episodes

 Thanks for having me.

-Well, I mean, maybe if they thought that he had guns, uh, I would imagine they'd be able to search and see if he ever bought a gun.
+Well, I mean, maybe if they thought that he had guns, I would imagine they'd be able to search and see if he ever bought a gun.

-Uh he didn't have a valid passport.
+He didn't have a valid passport.

 But the question is, this is, you know, lying to Congress.

-Is how come nobody else gets arrested like this?
+How come nobody else gets arrested like this?

 Well, that's the point, I guess.

-The point is somebody has to watch those who watch us.
+The point is, somebody has to watch those who watch us.

 I'm really a big fan of the FBI.